Blue And Pink Celestial Self Care CTA Instagram Post-1

 We shouldn’t forget, in August 2002, seven members of the public died and 180 people suffered ill health as a result of an outbreak of legionella at a council-owned arts and leisure facility in the town centre of Barrow-in-Furness.

-In 2006 public meetings were held and a report issued to record the content of those meetings, and to allow others to learn what caused the outbreak and what changes have been made since.
+In 2006 public meetings were held and a report was issued to record the content of those meetings and to allow others to learn what caused the outbreak and what changes have been made since.
 It also provided duty holders with similar responsibilities for controlling Legionella risk to benefit from the findings of the investigation and be able to apply the recommendations identified as a result of the tragedy.
 6 fundamental failings were identified as follows;

 Failure 1: Poor lines of communication and unclear lines of responsibility